Sign Up For On-Demand Alert

-Originally broadcast on January 14th at 9:00 AM (EST), watch a structural heart case broadcast LIVE from The Mount Sinai Hospital Cardiac Catheterization Laboratory.
+Originally broadcast on March 17th at 8:00 AM (EDT), watch a complex coronary case broadcast LIVE from The Mount Sinai Hospital Cardiac Catheterization Laboratory.